 Is Resistance inevitable?
 Or could we make every stage of the creative process enjoyable?

-My aim in my current art project is to see if I can dispel Resistance completely.
+I'm using my current art project to explore whether I can dispel Resistance completely.

 Write yourself process love notes